 The song "Free" tells a beautiful story about a guy who found his freedom, a freedom he chose for himself, no matter how we see it or how it is perceived by us, for him it is freedom as far as it sounds distorted.

 Now moving on to one of the album's masterpieces, "What About You", remember we mentioned it earlier.
 This is an epic piece, 6:02 minutes of a song that is built over time, step by step.
 Each member of the band brings a performance to the Pantheon here, let's say it again, powerful !!!
 Only at 3:31 does it start to fall, like huge and powerful rocks that fall like meteors from the sky and crash on the ground as their shards roll and Orit sings "What about you" and suddenly a terrifying explosion takes place like an atomic bomb mushroom that raises the whole ground in the air to uncontrollable levitation !!!
 This is the second single from the album with a high budget and impressive music video.

 We will take a breath and continue towards the end, two songs that end the album.

-"Forever by me" is a promise of love on Tom's part, he will always love, he will always remember, he is always here by your side.
+"Forever by me" is a promise of love on Tom's part, he will always love, he will always remember, and he is always here by your side.
 He is looking for meaning in life that perhaps only with her will he find.
-An amazing ballad worthy of the band's style intensifies as you progress until you reach Tom's roars who are synchronized with Daniel's solo, stems out of desperation or jealousy, that you decide.
+An amazing ballad worthy of the band's style intensifies as you progress until you reach Tom's roars which are synchronized with Daniel's solo, stems out of desperation or jealousy, that you decide.

 The song that seals the album is "Dreaming", this time Orit alone with the piano, "Queen of the Amazons", excites us every time again no matter what she sings.
 A beautiful ending to an amazing album.

-Along with the band's first two albums this is its third best-selling album, the album won the "Album of the Year" title at the Channel 24 Awards at Channel 4, and in March 2008 reached gold status, having sold over 20,000 copies.
+Along with the band's first two albums,s this is its third best-selling album, the album won the "Album of the Year" title at the Channel 24 Awards at Channel 4, and in March 2008 reached gold status, having sold over 20,000 copies.